mlab-modules/UNIUNI02/README.md

 - **Universal Design**: Suitable for various electronic projects.
 - **Standard Pitch**: 2.54mm pitch between holes.
 - **Compatible with MLAB Kit**: Integrates seamlessly with other MLAB modules.
+- **Power Supply Preparation**: Includes provisions for standard MLAB +5V and +12V power headers.
+- **Bus Connectivity Preparation**: Equipped for connecting basic I2C, CAN, or UART TX and RX bus systems.

 ## Purchase Information

 You can purchase the UNIUNI02A PCB from the following link: [UNIUNI02A on Tindie]()